No Sleep Festival: Location

 No Sleep takes place at 11 locations in Belgrade, including the central mammoth warehouse, known as the New Hangar in Port of Belgrade, next to Danube river.
 It also includes lineups at city's well-known clubs like Drugstore, Club 20/44 and various other spots, with some of the world's most popular electronic music acts, alongside local talents.

 Key Venues

-Main Hangar
+Hangar Stage 1

 Main Hangar is a mammoth warehouse located in Port of Belgrade, next to Danube river.
 It's located on 39 Žorža Klemansoa Street.
 It was introduced as the main venue in 2018, along with other nightclubs, such as Drugstore, 20/44 etc.

-New Hangar hosted Fatboy Slim, Cassius, Lee Burridge, Amelie Lens, Bicep, Terry Francis, Ida Engberg and many more.
+Hangar Stage 1 hosted Fatboy Slim, Cassius, Lee Burridge, Nina Kraviz, Amelie Lens, Bicep, Kobosil, Terry Francis, Ida Engberg, Artbat, Indira Paganotto and many more.